Workiva/over_react/README.md

 > - Running tests with asserts enabled (e.g., using DDC) to help catch missing required props

 > [!WARNING]
-> Just like any `late` variable, accessing required props when they're not guaranteed to be present can lead to errors and bad behavior.
+> Just like any `late` variable, reading required props when they're not guaranteed to be present can lead to errors and bad behavior.
 >
 > Required props are only validated to be present on props a component was rendered with, and not on other props objects.
 >
-> To safely read required props, see more info here.
+> To safely read required props, see more info [here](#unsafe-required-prop-reads).
 We also recommend enabling the [analyzer plugin][analyzer-plugin] during development, if possible, which lints for unsafe prop accesses.

 Starting in over_react 5.0.0, you can declare non-nullable required props, using the `late` keyword.

 Throughout the documentation, we refer to these as "late required props" or just "required props".

 As an example, take the following TypeScript code that declares a required `user` prop and an optional `isSelected` prop.